kitbagjs/mapper/README.md

 createProfile('number', 'string', (source: number): boolean => source.toString())
 ```

-Alternatively, you can define profiles as static objects
+Alternatively, you can define profiles directly by using the `Profile` type.

 ```ts
 import { Profile } from '@kitbag/mapper'